 Fodor's Expert Review Brasserie Georges

 This inexpensive brasserie at the south end of Rue de la Charité is one of the city's largest and oldest, founded in 1836 and housed in a palatial building dating from 1925.
 Meals range from hearty veal stew or sauerkraut and sausage to more refined fare.
-Cooking is less than creative—stick with the great standards, such as saucisson brioché (sausage in brioche stuffed with truffled foie gras)—and, like the vast room setting, service is a bit impersonal.
+Cooking is less than creative—stick with the great standards, such as saucisson brioché (sausage in brioche stuffed with truffled foie gras)—and, like the vast room setting, service is a bit impersonal and can be very slow.
 Nevertheless, the Art Deco style is as delicious as it comes.

 30 cours Verdun

 - Tradition Lyonnais food